Skip to main content

 • Poor choice for keto or fasting

-HumanN SuperBeets Sport is an updated beetroot powder designed for athletes but suitable for just about any healthy adult.
-It used to be called BeetElite, but HumanN decided to add 500mg of coconut water powder per dose to improve hydration and renal health.
-BeetElite used to only be available at one price point, but SuperBeets Sport offers both subscription and bulk savings options, bringing it in line with much of the rest of HumanN’s catalog.
+HumanN SuperBeets Sport is an updated beetroot powder designed for athletes — indeed, it’s even NSF Certified for Sport, meaning it's free of substances banned by sporting organizations — but it’s also suitable for just about any healthy adult.
+It used to be called BeetElite, which was available at only one price point, but SuperBeets Sport offers both subscription and bulk savings options, bringing it in line with much of the rest of HumanN’s catalog.

 HumanN doesn’t clearly list its beetroot dose, but the total serving size per dose is 10.5g.
-We reached out to the company via its outstanding live chat feature, and a representative told us that the formula contains 500mg coconut water powder and a little less than 1g of ingredients other than beetroot, such as natural cherry flavor and magnesium ascorbate.
-That means it contains over 9g of beetroot powder, which is the highest dose per serving of any beet supplement in this guide.
-The next highest dose comes from Horbäach with its 8g dose, but that’s delivered via capsule, which is a less effective method for nitric oxide production.
+We reached out to the company through its outstanding live chat feature, and a representative told us that, per serving, the formula contains a little less than 1g of ingredients other than beetroot, such as natural cherry flavor and magnesium ascorbate.
+That means it contains over 9g of beetroot powder, which is the highest dose per serving of any beet supplement among our recommendations.
+In comparison, the next highest dose in this guide is 5g (Force Factor and Horbäach Organic Beet Root Powder), so HumanN’s dose is nearly twice as generous.

-A 4-week clinical trial using original SuperBeets (approximately half the dose of SuperBeets Sport) showed that it lowered participants’ blood pressure.
-HumanN claims that SuperBeets achieves these goals by including the equivalent of 40 teaspoons of fresh beets in every teaspoon of its highly concentrated beetroot crystals, though clear evidence of this is not available.
+HumanN has a couple of dedicated studies to support its effectiveness.
+One was a four-week clinical trial using original SuperBeets (approximately half the dose of SuperBeets Sport), which showed that it lowered participants’ blood pressure.
+HumanN attributes this outcome to including the equivalent of 40 teaspoons of fresh beets in every teaspoon of its highly concentrated beetroot crystals, though clear evidence of this is not available.

 Taste and mixability

-Our testing team tried HumanN’s product for ourselves just a few days before the company updated its formula to include coconut water powder, something that doesn’t meaningfully change flavor or mixability.
-Our testers universally found it to be one of the best-tasting beet supplements.
-Its black cherry flavor is a nice complement to the natural beet flavor.
-It doesn’t try to overpower the beet flavor with sweetness or other flavorings, just a bit of stevia and black cherry flavor.
+Our testers found SuperBeets to be one of the best-tasting beet supplements on the market (in our estimation, it’s second only to Snap Supplements in this regard).
+It doesn’t try to overpower the beet flavor with sweetness or other flavorings; instead, it has just a bit of stevia and Wild Cherry flavor, both of which nicely complement the natural beet profile.
 And the powder mixed into water about as well as any pure beetroot powder we’ve tried.
 It takes a little stirring but dissolves completely in the recommended amount of water.

 Price

 When you purchase SuperBeets Sport, you’ll choose between a one-time purchase or the Subscribe & Save option.
 If you decide to subscribe, you can take advantage of free shipping and cancel your subscription at any time.
-You can also choose to buy one, three, or six containers at a time to save up to 35% overall.
+You can also choose to buy one, three, or six containers at a time.
 Here’s how it breaks down:

 CostCost per canisterFree shipping?